-This is one of my favourite dishes to order at an Indian restaurant even though it is very easy to prepare at home.
+This is one of my favourite dishes that I’ll usually order at an Indian restaurant even though it is amazingly easy to prepare at home.
 And the best excuse to get this dish is it is vegetarian and the combination of sweet, sour, salty and spicy flavours in this dish makes eating vegetables such a happy experience.

 - 300g cauliflower